UltraMessaging/um_perf/README.md

 Once the source is deleted, a receiver that is behind might experience a type of unrecoverable loss called
 "[tail loss](https://ultramessaging.github.io/currdoc/doc/Design/fundamentalconcepts.html#tailloss)".

-In the case of SMX,
-if the publisher deletes the source object before the subscriber is able to read all messages from it, the subscriber can experience tail loss.

 #### Warmup